defold/doc/docs/en/shared/linux-faq.md

-EDITOR - Mouse clicks on Elementary OS go through the editor onto whatever is below.
+Mouse clicks on Elementary OS go through the editor onto whatever is below.

 : Start the editor like this: